MarchenkoVladislav/TodoTelegramBot/README.md

 <img src="/src/main/resources/static/test_coverage.jpg" width=auto height=auto />

-## Deploying
+## Deployment
-This bot was deployed to [Heroku](#heroku.com) and uses the free version of PostgreSQL database to store data about todos, which is provided by Heroku by default.
+This bot was deployed to [Heroku](#www.heroku.com) and uses the free version of PostgreSQL database to store data about todos, which is provided by Heroku by default.
 ## Maintainers
 Students of 3530904/70103 group:
 -   Sergey Khvatov